We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Saliva is a clear liquid produced by the salivary glands.
 It aids in digestion and contributes to oral health by washing bacteria and food from the mouth.
 The body produces about 1 to 2 liters of saliva each day, which most people swallow without noticing.
 But sometimes saliva doesn’t flow easily down the throat and can cause choking.

-Although choking on saliva happens to everyone from time to time, repeatedly choking on saliva could indicate an underlying health problem or bad habit.
 Here’s what you need to know about choking on saliva, including causes and prevention.

 Choking on saliva can occur if the muscles involved in swallowing weaken or stop functioning properly due to other health problems.
 Gagging and coughing when you haven’t been drinking or eating is a symptom of choking on saliva.
 You may also experience the following: